marcelosalmeida17/finance_projects/finance_automation/trade_kpi_automation/README.md

 ## Overview
 This script processes trading activity files and automatically generates daily KPI reports.

-It reads trading and cash flow data, classifies transactions by type (bilateral, triparty, cash), and produces a summarized KPI output.
+It reads trading and cash flow data, classifies transactions by type (bilateral, triparty, cash), sums all and produces a summarized KPI output showing all Alive trades.

 ## Features
 - Automated daily file detection based on date